BlaqueDevs/se-assignment-day-4-software-project-management-wamosa/README.md

 ## 8. What are the core issues that your software aims to address?
 Why are these problems significant to your target audience?

-(This section is project-specific.
-Replace with your project's issues and target audience.)

 * **Example:** Our software aims to address the issue of disorganized personal finance tracking.
 * **Significance:** Many individuals struggle to manage their finances effectively, leading to stress and financial instability.